Which Diet Is The Most Effective In Weight Loss?

 Keto Diet

 The keto diet (or ketogenic diet) is a low-carbohydrate, high-fat diet.
-Studies have shown that this type of diet can help you to lose weight.
-Ketogenic diets may even offer immunity against diseases like diabetes cancer and epilepsy.
+Studies have shown that this diet can help you lose weight.
+Ketogenic diets may offer immunity against diseases like diabetes, cancer, and epilepsy.

 It involves minimizing carbohydrate intake and replacing it with fat.
-This reduction in carbohydrates will lead to a state called ketosis.
-Your body becomes efficient at burning fat to release energy.
-Fats are also converted into ketones in the liver to supply energy to the brain.
+This carbohydrate reduction will lead to ketosis, in which your body becomes efficient at burning fat to release energy.
+Fats are also converted into ketones in the liver to supply power to the brain.

 Pros